Kourtney Kardashian Stripped Down To Her Birthday Suit For Her 38th Birthday

 Kourtney Kardashian and her family traveled to Costa Rica at the end of January and her ex-boyfriend, Scott Disick, the father of her three kids, also took part in the trip.
 However, after a fight with her family that was recently seen on the show, he made an early exit and headed to Miami where he was seen spending time with a number of women.

-Months later, Kourtney Kardashian seemingly went public with new boyfriend Younes Benjima and when it comes to her and Disick, they are said to be over for good.
+Months later, Kourtney Kardashian seemingly went public with new boyfriend Younes Bendjima and when it comes to her and Disick, they are said to be over for good.

 “[Kourtney Kardashian] and Scott have declared all-out war on each other right now,” a source told Hollywood Life on May 12.

 “They have never been more upset with how they are treating each other and any chance of a happy ending together is long gone.”

 According to the report, Kourtney Kardashian promised herself and her sisters that she would never again humor the idea of a reconciliation with Disick.
 Instead, she’s enjoying her time with Bendjima as Disick continues to be spotted with British model Ella Ross.